paragoner1/crisis-companion/SOLANA_SOS_TERMINAL_DEMO.md

 ## 🎬 **Scene 1: Project Overview**
 **Command:** `$ ls -lalsanon`
 **Narration:** "Here's our Solana SOS project structure.
-Notice the public interfaces in `src/public/` and private implementation in `src/private/` - this protects our IP while allowing collaboration."
+We use a single repository with `.gitignore` and module structure to protect our IP while allowing collaboration.
+Public interfaces are in `src/public/` and private implementation in `src/private/`."

 **Command:** `$ ls -R src/`
 **Narration:** "Our modular architecture separates voice recognition, emergency response, gamification, and safety features.
-Each component is independently testable."
+Each component is independently testable.
+The public interfaces allow collaboration while private modules protect our core algorithms."

 ---